osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 # Uninstall the adapter

+Complete the following for your operating system to uninstall an OSIsoft adapter:

 ## Windows

 1. To remove the OSIsoft adapter program files from a Windows device, use the Windows Control Panel uninstall application process.